Financial Aid Disbursement Policy

 Financial Aid Contact Information

-If you have any questions about the College's financial aid program, call the Enrollment Service Center for assistance at (573) 875-7252.
+If you have any questions about the College's financial aid program, call the Center for Student Success for assistance at (573) 875-7252.